Mikoyan-Gurevich MiG-15: Defection

 Eager to obtain an intact MiG for combat testing in a controlled environment, the United States launched Operation Moolah, which offered to any pilot who defected with his MiG-15, political asylum and a reward of US$100,000.
-Franciszek Jarecki, a Polish Air Force pilot, defected from Soviet-controlled Poland in a MiG-15 on the morning of 5 March 1953, allowing Western air experts to examine the aircraft for the first time.
+Franciszek Jarecki, a Polish Air Force pilot, defected from Soviet-controlled Poland in a MiG-15 on the morning of 5 March 1953, incidentally the same day Josef Stalin died, allowing Western air experts to examine the aircraft for the first time.
 Jarecki flew from Słupsk to the field airport at Rønne on the Danish island of Bornholm.
 The whole trip took him only a few minutes.
 Specialists from the United States, called to the airfield by the Danish authorities, thoroughly examined the aircraft.
 According to international regulations, they then returned it by ship to Poland a few weeks later.
 Jarecki also received a $50,000 reward for being the first to present a MiG-15 to the Americans and became a US citizen.
 (Note: According to a thesis published by Coleman Armstrong Mehta in 2006, Yugoslavia provided the CIA with a MiG-15 in flying condition as early as November 1951.)